Arnel Pineda: Revelation album and tour

 In an interview soon after Pineda joined the band, Neal Schon said: We feel reborn.
 I think there's a lot of chemistry among the five of us.
 At first we were going to go into the studio and just write 4 songs, but now it's escalated to a lot of great new and diverse material.
 The stuff sounds tremendous.
 Everyone's so stoked about it.
 We feel very fortunate to have found Arnel.

 Journey's 2008 tour accompanying the release of Revelation began on June 8, 2008, in Spain, followed by four dates in Germany, and one date in the Netherlands.
 Journey toured the United Kingdom and Ireland from June 17 through June 28, 2008.
 The US tour (with Heart and Cheap Trick) began on July 9, 2008, in Denver, Colorado, and continued through October 4, 2008, in Albuquerque, New Mexico.
 Many dates were already sold out well in advance.
 Pineda celebrated his 41st birthday on September 5, 2008, during a concert at the Molson Amphitheatre in Toronto, Ontario.
 In September 2008, Journey performed back-to-back sold-out concerts at the Greek Theatre in Los Angeles.
 Pineda sang in 57 concerts during the 2008 Journey World Tour.
 Journey's recent visit to the United States Gulf Coast performing at the Wharf Amphitheater, Orange Beach, Alabama, and at the Pensacola Civic Center, Pensacola, Florida, was a tremendous hit due to the large Filipino communities living in that area.

 On the second leg of the tour, Journey went on an Asian–Hawaiian tour, going to cities in Japan, the Philippines, China and Hawaii.
 The Manila concert was released as a live concert DVD.
 Total concert revenue for Journey in 2008 was $35,695,481.

 Pineda apologized for his poor vocal performance at the Rock in Rio music festival.
-Behind the Songs posted an FB clip of his struggle to reach the high notes of “Don't Stop Believin'” on September 21, 2023.
+Behind the Songs posted an FB clip of his struggle to reach the high notes of "Don't Stop Believin'" on September 21, 2023.
 He conditionally offered to quit Journey.

 Personal life

 Pineda married Cherry Pineda in 2001.
-They have a son named Cherub and daughter, Thea Chenelle Pineda, born June 15, 2012.
-Pineda also has two older sons, Matthew and Angelo.
+They have a son and a daughter.
+Pineda also has two older sons.
 In 2013, Pineda told Rappler that he divides his time between the Philippines and the United States.

 Pineda met Donald Trump at the White House in 2017 with two other members of Journey, Jonathan Cain and Ross Valory.
 The move was strongly criticised by the group's guitarist Neal Schon.
 Pineda later explained that he does not belong to any political group, nor does he follow any religion.